LtiLibrary/LtiAdvantagePlatform/README.md

 - LTI 1.3 Core (launch)
    - Register yourself on the Platform to access the Clients UI and create a Client ID for yourself (this is similar to Google's Developer Console).
-   - The Platform supports [OpenId Connect Discovery](https://openid.net/specs/openid-connect-discovery-1_0.html) so Tools can discover the JWKS URL by examining the response to [(Issuer)/.well-known/openid-configuration](https://advantageplatform.azurewebsites.net/.well-known/openid-configuration).
+   - The Platform supports [OpenId Connect Discovery](https://openid.net/specs/openid-connect-discovery-1_0.html) so Tools can discover the JWKS URL and Access Token URL by examining the response to [(Issuer)/.well-known/openid-configuration](https://advantageplatform.azurewebsites.net/.well-known/openid-configuration).
 - The rest of LTI Advantage is coming soon (that's the plan anyway)

 ## Dependencies